 So, you’ve got to this point and still decided you’d like to visit?
 Well, you may find this a challenge.
-Back in Soviet-era Russia, many of the nation’s remote towns and cities were designated “closed” – largely to hide internal secrets and the cruel reality of prison labour camps.
+Back in Soviet-era Russia, many of the nation’s remote towns and cities were designated “closed”.
 Over the last century, these have mostly been opened-up again, meaning visitors, tourists and foreign journalists were once again allowed access.
 However, there are still a few towns across Russia that maintain this closed-off status – Norilsk being one of them.

 There is a legal way of getting to Norilsk – by getting “special permission” from the Russian government.
 However, this may be tricky, since Russian security is famously strict.
 For up-to-date travel information, we recommend checking the foreign travel advice provided by your country's public sector information website.